 To Avoid the Flu Naturally

-The first thing we should keep in mind is to stay away from those who are sick.
-Unless we are a caregiver for the sick person, we should try to keep at least 6 feet away, as the droplets from coughs or sneezes can travel 6 feet.
+The first thing you should keep in mind is to stay away from anyone who is sick.
+Unless you are a caregiver for the sick person, you should try to keep at least 6 feet away, as the droplets from coughs or sneezes can travel 6 feet.

 It is also possible to pick up the virus by contacting a contaminated surface.
 If you touch the surface, and then touch your eyes, nose, or mouth, it is possible to spread the virus to yourself.
 Keep surfaces clean and disinfected.

 Children are the most likely and often the first to get sick.
-Those who are 65 or older are also more susceptible then the general population.
+Those who are 65 or older are also more susceptible then the general population, as well.

 When are you contagious?